Krusty-Krab-Caper/krusty-krab-caper/README.md

 }
 ```

 He notices that the frontend is created very poorly and runs too slowly to make a lot of queries.
-He decides to rely on the underlying API to do his dirty work.
+He decides to rely on the underlying API to do his dirty work. _(There is no actual frontend for you to see.
+Only the API)_

 Rubbing his scheming, microbial hands together, Plankton devised a plan to find information to aid him in his heist... perhapes an identifier for someone important?